Complete positivity and distance-avoiding sets: Better upper bounds for the independence density of unit-distance graphs

 Say that~$\alpha$ is the primal solution and let

-Fix an integer~$N \geq 2$, write~$[N] = \{1, \ldots, N\}$, and let~$Z \in \R^{[N] \times [N]}$, $\beta \in \R$ be such that $\langle Z, A \rangle \geq \beta$ is valid for~$\bqp([N])$.
+Fix an integer~$N \geq 2$, write~$[N] = \{1, \ldots, N\}$, and let~$Z \in \R^{N \times N}$, $\beta \in \R$ be such that $\langle Z, A \rangle \geq \beta$ is valid for~$\bqp([N])$.
 Then we try to find points~$x_1$, \dots,~$x_N \in \R^n$ that maximize the violation

-of the $\bqp(U)$ constraint.
+of the $\bqp(U)$-constraint.
 If we find points such that the violation is positive, then we have a violated constraint which can be added to~$\Rcal$; the whole procedure can then be repeated: the dual problem is solved again and a new separation round is performed.

-To find violated constraints we need to know valid inequalities, or better yet facets, of~$\bqp([N])$.
-Up to~$N = 6$ it is possible to work with a full list of facets; for~$N = 7$ only with a partial list.
+To find violated constraints we work with a list of facets of~$\bqp([N])$, as in~\S\ref{sec:sphere-separation}.
 To find points~$x_1$, \dots,~$x_N \in \R^n$ maximizing~\eqref{eq:rn-violation} we simply use some method for unconstrained optimization.

 After a few optimization/separation rounds, one starts to notice only minor improvements to the bound.
 Then it is time to check how far from feasible the dual solution is and to fix it in order to get a truly feasible solution and therefore an upper bound.
-The verification procedure for the dual solution has already been outlined by Keleti, Matolcsi, Oliveira, and Ruzsa~\cite{KeletiMOR2016}, and will be omitted here; the dual solutions that give the bounds in Table~\ref{tab:rn-bounds} and a program to verify them can be found together with the arXiv version of this paper.
+The verification procedure for the dual solution has already been outlined by Keleti, Matolcsi, Oliveira, and Ruzsa~\cite{KeletiMOR2016} and will be omitted here; the dual solutions that give the bounds in Table~\ref{tab:rn-bounds} and a program to verify them can be found together with the arXiv version of this paper.